 Graduates of Binghamton University’s MM program have performed in major opera houses, received national awards in performance and composition, gone on to doctoral studies at major universities and conservatories, and found success as educators.

-The Master of Music program consists of seven concentrations:
+The Master of Music program consists of six concentrations:

 - Collaborative Piano